I didn't receive an Air

 opportunities, please visit our Air Force ROTC Scholarships section.

 - High school students receiving a 4-year Air Force ROTC scholarship receive a $1,000 bonus for joining the program at Indiana University

-- High School students receiving a 3-year Air Force ROTC scholarship for their sophomore through senior years receive a 75% tuition remission from Indiana University for their freshman year.
+- Out of state high school students receiving a 3-year Air Force ROTC scholarship for their sophomore through senior years receive a 75% tuition remission from Indiana University for their freshman year

-- $1000 (approx.) contracting/signing bonus for in-college scholarship winners
+- $1000 contracting/signing bonus for in-college scholarship winners

-- Plus, all IU Bloomington AFROTC cadets can earn "Pay for Performance".an outstanding GPA or physical fitness assessment score could earn you $250 - $3,000 OR MORE per semester!
+- Plus, all IU Bloomington AFROTC cadets can earn additional cash through our "Pay for Performance" program.
+An outstanding GPA or physical fitness assessment score could earn you $250 - $3,000 OR MORE per semester!

 shown toward scholarship cadets?